mate-academy/react_todo-app-add-and-delete/README.md

 - remove the todo from the list on success;
 - in case of API error show `Unable to delete a todo` notification at the bottom (the todo must stay in the list);

-Remove all the completed todos after `Clear completed` button click:
+Remove all the completed todos after the `Clear completed` button click:

-- the button should be visible if there is at least 1 completed todo;
+- the button should be visible only if there is at least 1 completed todo;
 - the deletion should work as a several individual deletions running at the same time;

 ## Instructions